jorinvo/me/content/post/crux-healthcare-typescript-demo.md

 -----

-_Update May 2022: Crux has been renamed to XTDB and I updated the article accordingly_
+_Update May 2022: Crux has been renamed to XTDB and I updated the post accordingly_